Kaworu Nagisa: Rebuild of Evangelion

-In the third movie, Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years after the previous feature film, he works for Nerv and is designated to pilot the Eva-13 together with Shinji on behalf of Gendo, who he calls "king of Lilim".
-He shows Shinji, alone and scared of the new world, the consequences of his actions on planet Earth.
+In the third movie, Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years after the previous film, he works for Nerv and is designated to pilot Eva-13 with Shinji on behalf of Gendo, who he calls "king of Lillith".
+He shows Shinji, who is alone and scared of the new world, the consequences of his actions on planet Earth.
 Shinji is initially reluctant, but Kaworu offers him an opportunity to revert the damage done by Third Impact.
 To train, the two boys practice piano on the same a quatre mains musical base.
-Having reached a good harmony, the two head aboard Eva-13 to the Terminal Dogma of the Nerv base.
-Asuka and Mari Makinami confront them.
-However, Kaworu falls for a trap set by Gendo, and causes Shinji to start the Fourth Impact accidentally.
-Nagisa reveals he is the first Angel, but demoted to thirteenth, and dies telling Shinji: "We will meet again."
-Akira Ishida, Kaworu's voice actor, was asked if the sequence of the two boys united in the same Evangelion could be interpreted as a "love scene"; Ishida replied he "could not make that interpretation", and left it up to what the director said or what fans would speculate, saying: "But, at the very least, them getting in the same unit is different, as they both pursue the same goal together.
+Having reached good harmony, the two board Eva-13 and head to the Terminal Dogma of the Nerv base.
+Asuka and Mari Makinami confront them, but Kaworu falls for a trap set by Gendo and accidentally causes Shinji to start the Fourth Impact.
+He reveals he is the first Angel, but was demoted to thirteenth, and dies telling Shinji that "We will meet again."
+Akira Ishida, Kaworu's voice actor, was asked if the sequence of the two boys united in the same Evangelion could be interpreted as a "love scene"; Ishida replied he "could not make that interpretation", and left it up to what the director said or the fans' speculation, saying: "But, at the very least, them getting in the same unit is different, as they both pursue the same goal together.
 It seems representative of the depth of their connection.".

 Manga

 In the Neon Genesis Evangelion manga, written by the series' character designer Yoshiyuki Sadamoto, Kaworu is introduced in advance in a narrative arc roughly corresponding to the nineteenth episode of the series.
 In the 57th chapter of the comic, he meets Shinji in the ruins of a church during a piano solo.
 In his first appearance, he kills a stray cat in front of Shinji, arguing this would spare the cat further pain.
-He is later brought into Nerv to replace the Fourth Child, Toji Suzuhara, who died in a fight, fighting alongside Rei Ayanami against the Angel Armisael.
+He is later brought into Nerv to replace the Fourth Child, Toji Suzuhara, who died while fighting alongside Rei Ayanami against the Angel Armisael.
 His role as an Angel also changes, being presented as the twelfth instead of the seventeenth.
 In this version of events, Shinji has strong suspicions of the Fifth Child, and he accuses Kaworu of violating his personal space.
-Following Rei's death, Shinji temporarily moves to his apartment, afflicted and heartbroken by the loss he has just suffered.
-Shinji has a nightmare and starts to hyperventilate.
-Kaworu uses this opportunity to perform cardiopulmonary resuscitation by kissing Shinji, arousing his anger.
+Following Rei's death, Shinji temporarily moves to his apartment, heartbroken by the loss he has just suffered.
+Shinji has a nightmare and starts to hyperventilate, and Kaworu uses this opportunity to perform cardiopulmonary resuscitation by kissing Shinji, which angers him.
 Over time, their relationship becomes increasingly cold and tormented, until they take two different paths.